docker/compose/docs/gettingstarted.md

 First, [install Docker and Compose](install.md).

-Next, you'll want to make a directory for the project:
+Create a directory for the project:

     $ mkdir composetest
     $ cd composetest

 Inside this directory, create `app.py`, a simple Python web app that uses the Flask framework and increments a value in Redis.
-Don't worry if you don't have Redis installed, docker is going to take care of that for you when we [define services](#define-services):

     from flask import Flask
     from redis import Redis